andresantoro/Brain_HORS/README.md

 # Brain_HORS
-Code and scripts for replicating the figures and analyses of the paper: https://www.biorxiv.org/content/10.1101/2023.12.04.569913v1.abstract
+Code and scripts for replicating the figures and analyses of the Nature Communications paper: [https://www.nature.com/articles/s41467-024-54472-y](https://www.nature.com/articles/s41467-024-54472-y)

 Original python and julia code can be found here: https://github.com/andresantoro/RHOSTS